9

 Software updates fix security vulnerabilities hackers can exploit.
 Install updates promptly to protect personal and community information.

-Here’s how to enable auto security updates for Apple, Android, Mac and Windows.
+Here’s how to enable auto security updates for iPhone, Android, Mac and Windows.

 Stay up to date to keep yourself, your community, and your country safe.